-Visiting Rome and Traveling Vegan in Italy: A Guide.
+Traveling as a Vegan in Italy: An Easy & Delicious Guide.

-As many of you know, Joanne and I are frequent visitors to Rome.
+As many of you know, Joanne and I are frequent visitors to Italy, particularly Rome.
 It’s where my father is from, where much of my dad’s side of the family still resides, and where we got married in 2018.
-Having traveled there TEN times together since 2015, we have a pretty good handle on the city, not only as it relates to plant-based eateries, but with regards to the general vibe as well.
-In this post, we’ll talk food, coffee (and Italian coffee culture), running, music and entertainment, and maybe a little shopping too.
-All things that tend to comprise our typical day to day when visiting one of our favorite cities in the world.
+Having traveled there eleven times together since 2015, we have a pretty good handle on the city, not only as it relates to plant-based eateries, but with regards to the general vibe as well.
+In this post, we’ll talk food, coffee (and Italian coffee culture), running, music and entertainment, and maybe a little shopping too–all things related to traveling vegan in Italy.

 I’m also including some of our notable discoveries in Florence, Milan, Turin, Lake Garda, and from the islands of Sardinia and Ponza.
 After all, on one three day stretch last year in Northern Italy, we experienced three of the most exquisite and delicious fully plant-based tasting menus ever.
 Gotta include those!

-Finally, we’ll update this post as we discover new hotspots and visit other Italian cities (we’ll be in Venice and the Dolomites for the first time together this fall).
+Finally, we’ll update this post as we discover new hotspots and visit other Italian cities.
 And we most definitely welcome your contributions in the comments below.
 What are your favorites?
 Have you been to any of the places we listed?
 Let us know!

 Vrindaa – Vrindaa is an all vegan and organic fine dining establishment located near Villa Borghese.
 Excited to finally experience this ayurvedic kitchen, which serves a fusion of Indian and Italian cuisine, we went all in, opting for the creative ten course tasting menu, which, in addition to being absolutely delicious, was beautifully presented and wonderfully explained.
 If you decide on the tasting menu, make sure you’re hungry.
 It’s substantial!
 Otherwise, it’s probably best to order à la carte.
 Either way, you’re in for a very special evening.
 A reservation is highly recommended.
 On Instagram.
 Located at: Via Salaria, 203, 00198 Roma, Italia.